Moving to Spain

 If you want to live the good life, Spain is certainly the place.
 Who doesn’t want to take a siesta and head to the beach for a meal at dinner time?
 However, Spain is much more diverse than the portrayed image of retirees, trendy city breaks and party destinations.

 There’s nothing quite like having your favourite things around you to make a place feel like home.
-Britannia Movers International specialise in helping families and individuals to move their belongings quickly and safely from the UK to destinations all over Spain.
-We offer decades of experience in relocation services combined with the local knowledge to tailor your move to your individual requirements.
+Britannia Movers International specialise in helping families and individuals move their belongings quickly and safely from the UK to destinations all over Spain.
+We have decades of experience in international relocation services combined with a wealth of local knowledge to tailor your move to your individual requirements.
 We will ensure a seamless service from A to B and help all movers with obtaining the correct paperwork and visas.

 International Removals to Spain

-At Britannia International Movers you can expect a highly personalised service.
-We know moving to Spain can be a nerve-wracking experience and we do not feel like being the voice at the end of a telephone is useful.
-A Britannia International Movers expert will arrange a time to meet with you and visit your home.
-This means you can discuss everything you wish and ask as many questions as you like.
+At Britannia Movers International you can expect a highly personalised service.
+We know moving to Spain can be an exciting but nerve-wracking experience, so we won’t simply be a voice at the end of the phone.
+One of our team will arrange to meet with you and visit your home, where you can discuss everything and ask as many questions as you like.
 This meeting will allow us to get to know you, understand the scale of your move and discuss any concerns or special requirements you have.

 Furthermore, it will give our removals expert the opportunity to carry out an international moving survey.
 This is often helpful for our clients as they can then decide what needs to be shipped to Spain, what is going into storage, and what is being sold and recycled.

-During this meeting we will ask questions regarding your budget, timeframe and any potential moving dates.
-Whilst these aren’t set in stone then and there, it is ideal for us to have a rough idea so we can build your bespoke moving package and suss out any additional help you may need.
-Your representative will draw up your international removal plan based solely on your needs and this will be sent to you for approval.
+During this meeting, we will ask questions regarding your budget, timeframe and any potential moving dates.
+Whilst these aren’t set in stone then and there, it will give us a rough idea so we can build your bespoke moving package and suss out any additional help you may need.
+Your representative will draw up your international removal plan based solely on your needs, and this will be sent to you for approval.

 Additional Removal Services to Spain

-Britannia Movers International have been helping to move people for over 40 years, there isn’t anything we haven’t faced before and we really are prepared for anything.
-Whether it’s bringing the family pet or transporting your vehicle, Britannia Movers have got you covered.
+Britannia Movers International has been helping move people for over 40 years, and there isn’t anything we haven’t faced before.
+Whether it’s safe pet transport or moving your vehicle overseas, removals insurance or professional packing service, Britannia has got you covered.

-No matter where you are moving to Spain from, we can handle the paperwork and visa’s that you might need.
-We know that paper work can be a nightmare and stressful, so we aim to minimise that as much as possible for you, by handling it ourselves where possible.
+No matter where you are moving from, we can handle the paperwork and visas that you might need.
+We know that paperwork can be a nightmare and stressful, so we aim to minimise that as much as possible for you, by handling it ourselves where we can.

 Packing